FMO aims to maintain a strong capital position that exceeds regulatory requirements and supports its AAA rating.

 EC - Risk weighted assets (internal model)

-EC - Total capital ratio
+EC - Capital ratio

 - 1 Surplus provisioning for the loan portfolio refers to the difference between the total provisioning minus total expected loss.